-Dave Ramsey likes to promote a strategy called the debt snowball.
+Dave Ramsey likes to promote a strategy called the debt snowball (it’s one of his 7 baby steps).
 Using the debt snowball means that you will pay off your smallest debt first and work towards your largest debt.
 The thinking is you will see progress from paying off a little debt and be motivated to continue with the larger debts.

 Amongst all the money myths I’ve heard, this is probably one of the most harmful.
 While from a psychological perspective, this advice makes sense, from a mathematical perspective, it costs you money.

 When paying down debt, always pay the debt with the highest interest rate first.
 It doesn’t matter whether it’s big or small – this is the approach that will save you the most money.

 By following this approach, you’re doing what is best by the numbers.
 If you need some help seeing your progress, refer back to money myth number nine on tracking your progress.

 Money Myth #15.
 Buying is Better than Renting